MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/overview-service-level-agreements.md

 ### Implement and manage SLAs

-After you have configured and applied your SLAs, you can manage the various aspects your SLA.
+After you have configured and applied your SLAs, you can manage the various aspects of your SLA.

 #### Export and import a solution with SLAs

 - You can export and import a solution with SLAs to another environment without having to create SLAs in the new environment all over again.
 More information: [Export and import a solution with SLAs](export-import-solution.md#export-and-import-a-solution-with-slas)
-- Additionally, you can also export or import a calendar with SLAs.
-SLA Items will automatically be linked to the corresponding imported calendars on import.
+- Additionally, you can export or import a calendar with SLAs.
+SLA items will automatically be linked to the corresponding imported calendars on import.
 More information: [Export or import a calendar with SLAs](export-import-solution.md#export-or-import-a-calendar-with-slas)

-#### Calculate SLA KPIS
+#### Calculate SLA KPIs

 - You can manage the calculation of SLA KPIs.
 You can enable the recalculation of SLA KPIs that reach the terminal status in the Customer Service admin center or Customer Service Hub app.
 More information: [Enable recalculation of SLAs on reaching terminal status](enable-sla-recalculation.md#enable-recalculation-of-slas-on-reaching-terminal-status).

-- Additionally, you can also enable the custom time calculation and custom recalculation of SLA KPIs.
+- Additionally, you can enable the custom time calculation and custom recalculation of SLA KPIs.
 More information: [Enable custom time calculation of SLA KPIs](enable-sla-custom-time-calculation.md#enable-custom-time-calculation-of-sla-kpis) and [Enable custom recalculation of SLA KPIs](enable-sla-force-recalculation.md#enable-custom-recalculation-of-sla-kpis)

 #### Create and manage customer service and holiday schedules

 - You can create customer service schedules and define the work hours to determine the support team's availability to provide support to customers.
 More information: [Create customer service schedule and define the work hours](create-customer-service-schedule-define-work-hours.md#create-customer-service-schedule-and-define-the-work-hours)
 - You can create and manage holiday schedules and any changes that occur to the schedules as well.
-This will help avoid any issues with your SLA in cases where your service organization has a holiday.
+This helps avoid any issues with your SLA in cases where your service organization has a holiday.
 More information: [Create and manage holiday schedules](set-up-holiday-schedule.md#create-and-manage-holiday-schedules)

 #### Add a timer control to an SLA-enabled entity form and customize the SLA timer control display label

 - To help your service organization manage the current status and the time remaining for the configured SLA KPIs, you can add a timer control to an SLA-enabled entity form.
 More information: [Add a timer control for SLA-enabled entities](add-timer-control-case-form-track-time-against-sla.md#add-a-timer-control-for-sla-enabled-entities).
-- Additionally, you can also customize the SLA timer control display label according to the needs of your organization.
+- Additionally, you can customize the SLA timer control display label according to the needs of your organization.
 More information: [Customize the SLA timer control display label](add-timer-control-case-form-track-time-against-sla.md#customize-the-sla-timer-control-display-label)

 ### See also